Mooneerams Solicitors

 1. What type of damages will I get for my personal injury claim?

-5. How the Judicial College Guidelines help in working out the value of a personal injury claim
+5. How do the Judicial College Guidelines help in working out the value of a personal injury claim?

-6. Whether compensation calculators are accurate guides as to how much a claim is worth
+6. Are compensation calculators an accurate guide as to how much a claim is worth?

 What type of damages will I get for my personal injury claim?